A big THANKS to Rachel from Soul Pioneer for her guest post about her challenges with Dysphoric Milk Ejection Reflex!

 At my site Soul Pioneer, I encourage moms to follow their inner knowing even when it conflicts with common advice or techniques.
 If you’d like to learn two tiny tweaks to reclaim your joy and increase your inner wisdom, click the link below to access the bonus guide.
 Here’s to you letting your light shine.

 Hi, I’m Rachel Strivelli, Empowerment & Joy Coach for moms.
 I help you reclaim the happiness and excitement for life you used to have before you got swept up in the chaos of feeding, clothing, and housing hungry little people.
-Stay connected and be sure to claim my free workbook to Reclaim Your Joy– you’re worth it, mama!.
+Learn more about me here.